tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 <figcaption>From left to right: indigo, violet, and purple.
 According to your web browser.</figcaption>
 </figure>

 Create a new sketch and save it as "rainbow_sequence".
-Add the following code:
+Copy-paste in the following code:

 {% highlight py %}
 size(500,500)